avriette/rrm/README.md

 		// Time elapses...

-		// This will not return anything meaningful, although an exception will be
+		// This will not return anything meaningful, although an error will be
-		// triggered if the serial for this banana is not found.
+		// returned if the serial for this banana is not found.
 		//
-		rrm.del_object( 'fruit', banana );
+		rrm.del_object( 'fruit', banana ).then( function (e) {
+			if (typeof e == 'error') {
+				console.log( e )
+			}
 		} );
 	} );

+} );
 ```

+Future plans
+====

+If you look over the schema in `examples/`, you will notice I have left a
+couple fields reserved, and have stubs for relational properties.
+At some
+point RRM may actually be relational, but it serves my purpose for now.
+Additionally, Riak supports Javascript, so it should be possible to add
+constraints to columns (that is, attributes of objects) such as "only allow
+this to be a url" and similar.

+Don't mess with those fields.

+I'm not going to break compatibility for a long time, though.
+So, in the event
+those things are added, it should be transparent.

 Author
 ====